 Rather than counting the total number of strokes taken as in typical stroke play golf, a Modified Stableford involves scoring points based on the number of strokes taken at each hole.
 Good play earns points and poor play takes away points.
 Unlike traditional scoring methods, where the aim is to have the lowest score, the objective in a Modified Stableford is to have the highest score.
 The number of points awarded on each hole is determined based on comparison of the number of strokes to par.
 Once a player has taken two strokes more than par, a double bogey, they may pick up their ball as it is then not possible to score any points on that hole and he cannot lose any additional points.
 They can then resume play on the next hole.

-Scoring at the 2014 Reno-Tahoe Open will look like this:
+Scoring at the 2014 Barracuda Championship will look like this:

 • Double Eagle: 8 points